Matrix-Free Geometric Multigrid Preconditioning Of Combined Newton-GMRES For Solving Phase-Field Fracture With Local Mesh Refinement: Introduction

 This work is devoted to the efficient linear solution within the nonlinear solver of quasi-static phase-field fracture problems.
 Phase-field fracture remains a timely topic with numerous applications.
 Therein, vector-valued displacements and a scalar-valued phase-field variable couple.
 Moreover, the phase-field variable is subject to a crack irreversibility constraint.
 Due to nonlinear couplings, nonlinear constitutive laws and the previously mentioned irreversibility constraint, the overall coupled problem is nonlinear.
 Here, a line-search assisted Newton method is employed.
 Therein, the linear solution often is a point of concern.

 Based on prior work \cite{JoLaWi20}, a GMRES (generalized minimal residual method) iterative linear solver is employed.
 This is preconditioned with a matrix-free geometric multigrid (GMG) method.
-In the matrix-free context, the system matrix is not fully assembled \cite{KroKor2012} and reduces the memory consumption.
+In the matrix-free context, the system matrix is not fully assembled \cite{KroKor2012}, which reduces the memory consumption.
 At the same time, this limits the choice of available smoothers for the multigrid preconditioner.
 Here, a Chebyshev-Jacobi smoother is employed as it only requires matrix-vector products and an estimate of the largest eigenvalue.
-Moreover, the inverse diagonal of the system matrix is required, which however can be obtained from the local assembly without required the entire matrix.
+Moreover, the inverse diagonal of the system matrix is required, which however can be obtained from the local assembly without requiring the assembly of the entire matrix.
 With these ingredients a matrix-free solution can be set up.
 Recent works of matrix-free solvers include problems in finite‐strain hyperelasticity \cite{DaPeAr20}, phase-field fracture \cite{JoLaWi20_parallel,JoLaWi20}, Stokes \cite{jodlbauer2022matrixfree}, generalized Stokes \cite{WICHROWSKI2022101804}, fluid-structure interaction \cite{wichrowski2023exploiting}, discontinuous Galerkin \cite{KrKo19}, compressible Navier-Stokes equations \cite{guermond2021implementation}, incompressible Navier-Stokes and Stokes equations \cite{FrCaAnPa20} as well as sustainable open-source code developments \cite{MuKoKr20,CleHeiKaKr21}, matrix-free implementations on locally refined meshes \cite{MuHeiSaaKr22_arxiv}, implementations on graphics processors \cite{KroLjun19}, and performance-portable methods on CPUs and GPUs applied to solid mechanics \cite{Brown_etal:2022arXiv2204.01722}.
+In the prior work \cite{JoLaWi20}, the solver only allowed globally refined meshes.
 The main contribution of this work is that we combine a GMG preconditioner with locally refined meshes and primal-dual active set for the inequality constraint of phase-field fracture using local smoothing \cite{janssen2011adaptive}.
 Our overall numerical solver is applied to one numerical test, namely Sneddon's example that is nowadays considered as a benchmark \cite{schroder2021selection}.
 The outline of these conference proceedings is as follows.
-In Section \ref{sec:2} the phase-field problem is stated.
+In Section \ref{sec:2}, the phase-field problem is stated.
 Then, in Section \ref{sec_sol}, the numerical solutions are explained, namely the nonlinear solution via a combined Newton method and the linear solution with GMRES and matrix-free geometric multigrid preconditioning.
 Finally, in Section \ref{sec_test} a numerical test substantiates our developements.